Unkind Words

 Ephesians 4:32 “And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”

-When I sought out the meaning of this word I found many words describing “kind.”
+When I sought out the meaning of this word, I found many words that described “kind.”
 Here is the definition: good, benevolent nature, or disposition; indulgent, considerate, helpful, humane; mild, gentle, loving, and affectionate.

 That’s a lot of descriptions for one little four-letter word!
 There is no way you can misunderstand what it means to be kind.
 Yet, I see people everywhere I go being unkind or inconsiderate to others with their words.
 Some even laugh and tell others how they told someone off.
 They get a laugh at someone else’s expense.
 Are we so self-absorbed and insecure that we must put others down to make ourselves feel good?